Are you concerned that your cat has been exposed to poison?

 - Take note where, when, and how the poisoning occurred.

 - Collect a portion of the poison – including the packaging and container – for evidence, if possible.

 - Contact your vet right away or any of the pet emergency hotlines if the vet is not around, even if you have observed that your cat has not made any licking or grooming afterward.
 This is to ensure that your cat gets observed in the next hours for any possible poisoning as well as for any decontamination process.

 - Do not give any home remedies.
 Making the poor cat take in more might worsen the ingestion.

 - Do not induce vomiting.

 Treatments If Your Cat Is Poisoned

-Once you have followed the steps mentioned above, leave the treatment to the vet or to the pet care authorities unless they themselves instructed you to do the treatment.
-Expect that treatment may either be in the form of antidote if there are any available, or it could be any of the following:
+Once you have followed the steps mentioned above, leave the treatment to the vet or the pet care authorities, unless they instructed you to do the treatment.
+Expect that treatment may either be in the form of an antidote if there are any available, or it could be any of the following:

 - Induced vomiting